ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/Change/endpoint_get_changes.md

 # GET Changes
 /changes

-Returns a collection of  objects matching the given search criteria.
+Returns a collection of Change objects matching the given search criteria.
 Note that the Changes returned here are a compact version.
 For a full Change object, use the GET Change endpoint GET/changes/guid.

 Changes include different attributes depending on the effectivityType \(PERMANENT_ON_APPROVAL, PERMANENT_ON_DATE, or TEMPORARY\) and lifecyclePhase \(OPEN_AND_UNLOCKED, OPEN_AND_LOCKED, SUBMITTED_FOR_ROUTING, SUBMITTED_FOR_APPROVAL, REJECTED, CANCELED, APPROVED, EFFECTIVE, COMPLETED, or EXPIRED\)